nextflow-io/nextflow/docs/workflow.md

     )

     publish:
-    ch_samples >> 'samples/' // sample1.txt will be published
+    ch_samples >> 'samples' // sample1.txt will be published
 }
 ```